dpiscia/paudm_web/README.md

 the admin is implemented by Django/bootsrapped, or by flask, a django-inspired framewrok not-opinionated and orm-flexible At the moment session will not be shared between the two backends, but it's possibile to use REdis and share it.
-From the flask admin it's possibile to re-use 100% the sqlalchemy model already defined for scientific pipelines.
+From the flask admin it's possibile to re-use 100% of the sqlalchemy model already defined for scientific pipelines.
 ## Release History
 pre-release(pre-vacations) v 0.0.1